Munter/ezflix/README.md

 Play a video from an eztv torrent diretly in your preferred media player.

 ezflix combines the query syntax of [eztv-query](https://github.com/Munter/eztv-query) with the video playing capabilities of [peerflix](https://github.com/mafintosh/peerflix).
-Option arguments are passed to peerflix while non-otion arguments are passed to eztv-query.
+Option arguments are passed to peerflix while non-option arguments are passed to eztv-query.

 Installation and usage
 ----------------------